TobyX-Corp/phantom-react/docs/android-distribution.md

 # Distribution

 To distribute your application follow the instructions for each respective platform.
-If you are distributing with Viro, please follow our Attribution guidelines.
+If you are distributing with Phantom, please follow our Attribution guidelines.
 Links provided below.

 Android Cardboard Distribution:
 https://developers.google.com/vr/distribute/cardboard/